 After 8 hours of sitting at work can hurt your back.
 Keeping sitting straight is not the solution.
 Explanations.

-At the office, you will never find the perfect position for the back to be pain free at the end of the working day.
+At the office, you will never find the perfect position for the back to be pain-free at the end of the working day.

-In the open office, bins and printers are more and more located in the centre of the room so that the staff need to walk.
+In an open office, bins and printers are more and more located in the centre of the room so that the staff need to walk.
 You can walk answering the phone.
 Do not hesitate to stretch back, legs and shoulders meanwhile.